IamSoo/hackernew-scraper/README.md

 # Hackernews Scraper
+Alt-H1

-*This app is a python based web scraper for hackernews site.
-The app takes one input(+ive integer) no of posts as an argument.
+*This is a python app and is used as a web scraper for hackernews site.
+The app takes one input(+ive integer) no of posts as an argument.*
-And shows the top no of posts.
-It also exposes one REST endpoint that can be used with <b>curl</b> command.endpoint It uses famous BeautifulSoup to parse the page information and then sub children are extracted.
+*And shows the top no of posts.
+It also exposes one REST endpoint that can be used with <b>curl</b> command.*
+*It uses famous BeautifulSoup to parse the page information and then sub children are extracted.**

-The code is simple and easy to understand.
+*The code is simple and easy to understand.
 The APP reads the site url from the config.yml file.*

-## Run as a standalone application with REST endpoint
+## Run as a standalone application with REST endpoint.
-Install python3 and pip on your machine : https://www.python.org/downloads/
+Install python3 and pip on your machine : https://www.python.org/downloads/.
 Use a shell/terminal/bash shell window to run the following commands.

 ```